JN-Lab/OC-Pr10-Deployment/README.md

-# OC-Pr8-OpenFoodFacts-App
+# OC-Pr10-Deployment
-Repository for Project 8 from Openclassrooms cursus in Software Development
+Repository for Project 10 from Openclassrooms cursus in Software Development

 ## Project Description

 This is a web application built with **Django** to help user to find healthier products of their favorites food.
-The application is deployed on **Heroku**.
+The objective of this project is to deploy the application from project8 on Digital Ocean server.

 ### Simplified App Structure